 If you’ve never been to Ashland, Oregon, our city of some 20,000 residents, you’re in for a treat.
 Nestled in a valley surrounded by mountains, clean, friendly, Ashland is as scenic as it is safe.
-We’ve got a thriving theater scene, an over 100-acre park right in the middle of downtown, four bookstores, lots of great independently-owned boutiques, and so many activities to keep you busy in the wintertime that you can come here in the off season and be as happy as if you visit to see Shakespeare.
+We’ve got a thriving theater scene, Lithia Park, which offers over 100-acres right in the middle of downtown, four bookstores, lots of great independently-owned boutiques, and so many activities to keep you busy in the wintertime that you can come here in the off season and be as happy as if you visit to see Shakespeare.

 It’s not all perfect.
 The city has made some unfortunate and short-sighted choices.
 Ashland closed one of the best neighborhood schools, sending a clear message to young families that the older generation is more important to city officials than children (and then lamenting that families with children decide to get out of Dodge); there have been several air stagnation advisories this winter as fog and pollution gets too easily trapped in our valley; Ashlanders are so fond of their alternative fueled vehicles that they drive them everywhere (all the while bragging about how environmentally conscientious we are); and our hills are overrun with mangy deer that the city, rather illogically, restricts residents from shooting and eating.